caseycas/CacheModelPackage/README.md

 The file evaluation/scripts/lm.ini contains information that must be set to choose what language model is used.
 I've include commented out suggestions for how to select your language model, which requires two* items.
 The first is the variable model_type, which selects which language model to run.
-Currently, this is either SRILM or MITLM.
+Currently, this is either Kenlm, Srilm, Mitlm.
 The second is location, which is the path to the binary for this language model.

+Kenlm is the prefered way, and as an example, if you have installed kenlm at ~/kenlm, then you would use:

+    model_type = KENLM
+    location = ~/kenlm/bin/lmplz

-Using mitlm as an example, which uses the 'estimate-ngram' binary:
+Using Mitlm, which uses the 'estimate-ngram' binary:

     model_type = MITLM
     location = ~/mitlm/bin/estimate-ngram

-*SRILM requires two binaries to run 'ngram-count' and 'ngram'.
+*Srilm requires two binaries to run 'ngram-count' and 'ngram'.
 These must be specified as in variables as location and location2 respectively.
 So, for example, srilm could be configured as your model like this:

     model_Type = SRILM